-We tend to make decisions emotionally and then we come back in hindsight and apply logic and reason to justify our emotions.
-So it’s important that the emotion behind your case gets presented to the court.
+We tend to make decisions emotionally, and then in hindsight and apply logic and reason to justify our emotions.
+It's important that the emotion behind your case gets presented to the court.

 A talented attorney is going to know how to present those factors to the court.
-And ultimately those are going to be the grounds that a judge is going to base their departure from the presumptive guideline.
+Ultimately, those are going to be the grounds that a judge is going to base their departure from the presumptive guideline.

-When you meet with an attorney it's important that your attorney understands the sentencing guidelines and understands how to tell your story.
-So don’t be afraid when you meet with an attorney ask them “how are you going to present my story at sentencing?”
+When you meet with an attorney, it's important that your attorney understands the sentencing guidelines and understands how to tell your story.
+Don't be afraid to ask an attorney that you meet with: “How are you going to present my story at sentencing?”